OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/create-release.md

                              (True or False.
 If not specified, will use default setting from environment)
       --specificmachines=VALUE
-                             [Optional] A comma-separated list of machines
+                             [Optional] A comma-separated list of machine
                              names to target in the deployed environment.
+If not specified all machines in the environment will be considered.
+      --excludemachines=VALUE
+                             [Optional] A comma-separated list of machine
+                             names to exclude in the deployed environment.
 If not specified all machines in the environment will be considered.
       --force                [Optional] If a project is configured to skip